antonmi/job_reactor/README.markdown

 The 'success' proc args will be {arg1: 1, result: 'Yay!'}.
 The same story is with 'error feedback'.
 Note that error feedback will be launched after all attempts on the node.
 See config: `JR.config[:max_attempt] = 10` and `JR.config[:retry_multiplier]`

+4. You disconnect node (stop it manually or node fails itself).
+* distributor will send jobs to any other nodes if present
+* distributor will store in memory enqueued jobs if there is no connected node (or specified node)
+* when node starts again distributor will send then to node

+5. You stop the main application.
+* Nodes will continue to work, but
+* You can't receive the results from node when start the application again because all feedbacks are stored in memory.

 License